Office of Admissions

 MPA/MA IR Joint Degree (two years)

-Public Diplomacy MA IR/MS PR with SI Newhouse School of Communications (two years)
+MA IR/MS PR (public relations) focused in Public Diplomacy - administered jointly with SU's SI Newhouse School of Communications (two years)

 JD/MPA and JD/MA IR with SU College of Law (each three years)